jsenv/core/packages/test/README.md

 node ./scripts/dev.mjs
 ```

-**A script using `@jsenv/test`**

-The test script is the file that will orchestrate all this to execute all test files in a web browser (chromium in that example).
+Finally let's create the script that will start a web browser and execute test file in it.

 ```console
 npm i --save-dev @jsenv/test